DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 Sid had crushed the four other races and sealed them away in remote regions.

 However...
-This history disappeared all of the sudden.
+That history disappeared all of the sudden.
 Instead it became the opposite.
 It became a history where [humanity was defeated in the great war].